General Questions about Physical Therapy

 I have taken courses on a semester system and a quarter system.
 How do I convert from semester credits to quarter credits so that I might calculate my science GPA?

-A 3 semester credit course is the equivalent of a 4.5 quarter credit course.
-To convert from quarter to semester credits, multiple quarter credits by 0.67.
+A 3-semester credit course is the equivalent of a 4.5-quarter credit course.
+To convert from quarter to semester credits, multiply quarter credits by 0.67.
 To convert from semester to quarter credits, multiply semester units by 1.5.

 Who should write my letters of recommendation?

-One letter must be from a college professor, one letter must be from a physical therapist, and the third letter is from an individual of your choosing (not a family member or friend).
+One letter must be from a college professor, one from a physical therapist, and the third from an individual of your choosing (not a family member or friend).

 Screening of applications will begin in late fall.
 Interviews will usually be scheduled on Fridays in early spring.
-Interview invitations will be made by telephone, usually beginning in December.
+Interview invitations will be made by telephone, generally starting in December.
 The interview lasts two hours.

-Applicants will have an opportunity to speak with current students as well as the program chair and faculty.
+Applicants will have an opportunity to speak with current students, the program chair, and faculty.
 Each applicant will have an individual interview by an interview committee.
-Tours of the University of the Pacific Main Campus will be provided as well.
+Tours of the University of the Pacific Main Campus will also be provided.

 Do I have to complete all prerequisite courses before submitting my application?